Needlework sampler worked by a 14 year old girl depicting Wethersfield, CT circa 1818

 The Huber's large inventory emphasizes American and English antique samplers, silk embroideries

 and related textiles.
-Their historic shop is a 1649 house with a 1740 addition in Old Saybrook, Connecticut.
+Their historic shop (open by appointment) is a 1649 house in Old Saybrook, Connecticut.
 They

-They have and continue to assemble the best collections of antique samplers and needlework in America for private
+They have, and continue to assemble, the best collections of antique samplers and needlework in America.
+They routinely